skellis46/slipbox/artistic research and ecosystems.md

 An ecosystem is, in fact, a "biological system composed of all the organisms found in a particular physical environment, interacting with it and with each other" [@dictionary-2022-ecosystem n.pag.].
 I would like to draw attention to three words from this definition: _particular_, _found_, and _interacting_.

 The common example of an ecosystem is a pond with its ...
 How one delineates a pond from the rest of its environment is, in effect, a choice.
 Should the stones around the outside be included?
 What about the ground on the outside of those stones?
 You might call it biological gerrymandering.
 When we use the word ecosystem -- in its literal or metaphorical sense -- we are describing a _particular_ environment and that particularity needs to be specified.
+Add Hannah Close's thinking on [[a system has boundaries]] - similar to gerrymandering, but also questioning the word 'system'.

 The same goes with what is found and the kinds of interactions we might notice.
 What is found depends on the eyes and technologies we deploy.
 What are we hoping to see, what are we willing to see, what kinds of attention we are willing to pay.
 Mention how perspective changes based on who is looking? = Observer effect (distinct from uncertainty principle).
 How things are in relationship to each other, how they interact and change, modify, adapt each other.
 How they move and are moved by other aspects or organisms in the ecosystem.